Khang-Lethbridgecollege/Version-Control-Setup/README.md

+# Name
-# Version Control Setup
+Version Control Setup
 ---
+# Project Description
 The project aims to improve performance issues, increase game sustainability over time by eliminating trash from code snippets, making the game run efficiently.
+The project bases on C#.

 # Project Requirements
 No trampolines or lights removed, balls spawn every 0.5 seconds, picking up and throwing ball at trampoline increases score, score is visible from starting area